---

 - `zstd`

-You can install additional packages using `dnf`.
+In legacy runtimes, you can install additional packages using `dnf`.
+Managed images use their own package managers instead, such as `apt-get` on the Ubuntu-based images.
 See [How to install system packages in Vercel Sandbox](/kb/guide/how-to-install-system-packages-in-vercel-sandbox) for examples.

 You can find the [list of available packages](https://docs.aws.amazon.com/linux/al2023/release-notes/all-packages-AL2023.7.html) on the Amazon Linux documentation.